Fibromuscular Dysplasia – RDG

 - Patient Support Groups

-There is no charity or support group for Fibromuscular Dysplasia in the UK as yet.
-This is in contrast to the very active Fibromuscular Dysplasia Society of America.
+There is also the very active Fibromuscular Dysplasia Society of America.

 - Group Members